"Report abuse" button not workin on spam and other abusive comments in Yahoo Finance Conversations

 I've only seen Yahoo remove the most obvious spam posts.
 Never for any abuses such as personal attacks, stalking, impersonations, smears and other toxic nonsense.
 Yahoo has done and continues to do a very poor job in this regard.

-Brian Greig commented
+John Greig commented

 I have tried to use the "report abuse" option on a persistent abusive stalker for months but nothing happens.
 Muting also does nothing.
 This guy has at least 15 accounts.
 He will even change his ID and picture to match yours before following you around to smear you.
 Here is an example: